Adinkra-Ideas/Car-Head-Unit/README.md

 ## Architectural Design
-A Singleton Method Design Pattern was used.
+A Composite Method Design Pattern was used.

 The diagram below represents how the Classes are composed to form the full software Structure.